msrethab/07-VSTDA/README.md

 -Fixed a new bug that would cause delete button to delete item in stored $index value after list is sorted

 -Renamed factories and controllers to better match their function

+Version 1.0.2

+-Added explanatory comments to factories and controller

+-Code Reviewed by Rick Noguera and Mauro "Fabian" Martinez